The programme admits new doctoral students five times a year: twice in the spring, once in the summer and twice in the autumn.

 Supervisory arrangements and the quality of the research environment are an important part of the selection criteria.
 The doctoral programme requires that each applicant must have a supervisor/supervisors when submitting the application.
 It is the responsibility of the applicant to find a supervisor and discuss and agree on the research and study plans with him/ her.
 A good starting point for finding a potential supervisor is the University of Helsinki is Research portal.

 You must attach to your application a supporting statement / commitment form (pdf) signed by your supervisors, coordinating academic, and thesis committee members stating the planned supervision arrangements.

 Your coordinating academic must be employed by the same Faculty as you are applying for.
 The coordinating academic is familiar with the instructions concerning doctoral education and doctoral degrees at the University of Helsinki.
-The first supervisor may also act as the coordinating academic, provided he or she fulfills the above criteria.
+Your supervisor may also act as the coordinating academic, provided he or she fulfills the above criteria.

-Provide the required information on your coordinating academic on the application form and supporting statement although your main supervisor would be appointed to the coordinating academic.
+Provide the required information on your coordinating academic on the application form and supporting statement although your supervisor would be appointed to the coordinating academic.